WhiteBoardDev/address-location-tool/README.md

         curl https://my-firebase-url.firebaseio.com/hosts.json

         {
              "node1":{
-                "name":"node1"
+                  "name":"node name"
                   "external_address":"<ip>",
-                "local_address":"<ip>"
+                  "local_address":"<ip>",
+                  "ports": [ 8080, 8090 ]
              }
         }

-cool right?
+Cool right?

-dont worry, there is more on the way.
+Don't worry, there is more on the way.
 Like having your hosts file auto sync with all of your tracked nodes!

+## Other uses for ALT

+After the nodes are populated in the database, we could use this to create host files, nginx proxies, etc.

+#### Creating an nginx proxy

+An nginx proxy file can be created for all nodes that has the same external ip address of the nginx server.
+It also must nodes with ports that match the internal port numbers.
+The internal port number will be proxied to the external port number.
+Edit the proxy configuration (conf/proxy.json).
+Start by editing the proxy.tpl file:

+	{
+	   "domain": "some.domain.com"
+	   "proxy": [
+	      	{
+	        	"internal": [ 8080, 8090 ],
+	        	"external": 8080
+    	  	},
+    	  	{
+    	    	"internal": [ 9000 ],
+    	    	"external": 9000
+			}
+		]
+	}

-## Mass deployments
+#### Mass deployments (deprecated)

 To avoid writing custom installation scripts and such, head over to the Official [ALT Chef cookbook ](https://github.com/cnishina/address-location-recipe) to get cookin'

 # License